emagiz/emdocs/mds/howto/configure-certificates.md

 6. Right click in the whitespace and select Certificates
 7. Click on New and enter the Common Name and a Client Name - click Save
 8. Remove the popup screen and right the white space to select Routes.
-9. Open the route of the webservice for which the certificae is to be set
+9. Open the route of the webservice for which the certificate is to be set
 10. Upload the certificate via Certificate click Save.
 11. Click apply to environment bottom left in the Architecture page.